Apple M2 Pro 12 Core leads Apple M1 overall by 18 points (64 vs 46 out of 100).

-Apple M1 and Apple M2 Pro 12 Core are closely matched
+Apple M2 Pro 12 Core leads overall

 Apple M1